 Summer can be a great time for vacations or enjoying the great outdoors, but it also comes with some serious problems.
 Ants, bees, wasps, mosquitoes, and many other critters are far more active during this time of year.
 But there’s one that seems to generate a lot more fear in some people: crane flies.

-But just what are crane flies and why are they such a huge problem?
-Let’s take a good look to find out and what you can do to get rid of crane flies (and whether you should).
+Just what are these creepy pests and why are they such a huge problem?
+Let’s take a look at these questions as well as different ways to get rid of crane flies (and whether you should).

 Getting to Know Crane Flies

 These spindly insects have a wide variety of nicknames, such as mosquito eaters, skeeter-eaters, and mosquito hawks.
 While often mistaken for mosquitos, they’re actually from the fly family Tipulidae, which has over 15,000 species across 525 genera.

 They have an elongated abdomen and long, spindly legs that make crane flies resemble oversized mosquitoes.
 An adult crane fly can measure up to 1-1/2 inches long.